johnderrickos12-pixel/BGFXTeam---Open-Source/README.md

-# BGFXTeam
+# Yanna
-BGFX - The #1 Blockman Go Executor
+Yanna - The #1 Yanna Executor

-BGFX is a Blockman Go Executor and it's the first executor ever to be made for Blockman Go.
+Yanna is a Yanna Executor and it's the first executor ever to be made for Yanna.
 It's fully open source, supports 64bit and 32bit, and works for version 2.117.1 (com.sandboxol.blockymods.official).

 The source won't be getting **any updates.**